Welcome Puppies and Kittens, and All New Pets!

-Each new AHBC pet visit includes information on life-saving vaccinations and vaccination schedules to prevent disease.
-We will discuss heartworm protection, intestinal parasite prevention, and flea and tick control, as well as pet insurance, spaying and neutering, and microchipping.
+Each new pet visit includes information on life-saving vaccinations that protect your pet from disease.
+We will also discuss heartworm and parasite prevention, flea and tick control, and spaying and neutering.

 We tailor our education to parents of puppies (and dogs) and parents of kittens (and cats).
 Read on to find out more.